 One commonality that distinguishes weeds is the fact that they grow quickly and vigorously.
-They have strong roots that reach far into the ground, that allows them to grow so fast and makes it extremely difficult to yank out.
-At the same time they are pretty resilient and hard to kill.
-The reason that gardeners hate them is because they use all of the water, sunlight and nutrients in the soil crowding out the plants you are trying to grow.
+They have strong roots that reach far into the ground, which allows them to grow so fast and makes it extremely difficult to yank out.
+At the same time, they are pretty resilient and hard to kill.
+The reason that gardeners hate them is that they use all of the water, sunlight, and nutrients in the soil crowding out the plants you are trying to grow.
 Gardeners and landscapers spend a significant amount of time yanking weeds.
+In most cases for best results, it’s better to hire a lawn care company to tackle weeds in your lawn and garden.
 Let us look at some common types of weed and how to handle them.

 This weed comes from the same family as morning glory.
 This weed grows around other plants and twists around the top until they reach the top of the other plant.
 The weed strangles the cultivated plant so they need to be pulled out promptly.